cisco/mindmeld/source/userguide/auto_annotator.rst

 Creating a Custom Annotator
 ---------------------------
-The :class:`SpacyAnnotator` is a subclass of the abstract base class :class:`Annotator`.
+The :class:`MultiLingualAnnotator` is a subclass of the abstract base class :class:`Annotator`.
 The functionality for annotating and unannotating files is contained in :class:`Annotator` itself.
 A developer simply needs to implement two methods to create a custom annotator.